harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 #### Can terraform vars in terraform step contain hyphen ?

 Terraform vars are exported as shell environment variables.
-The shell variables itself has a restriction in their naming coonvention that it should not contain hyphen and hence this is not supported.
+The shell variables itself has a restriction in their naming convention that it should not contain hyphen and hence this is not supported.

 #### How to properly pass tag inputs in api call for harness file store ?